MicrosoftDocs/win32/desktop-src/direct3d9/stencil-buffer-techniques.md

 ---
-Description: 'Applications use the stencil buffer to mask pixels in an image.
+Description: Applications use the stencil buffer to mask pixels in an image.
 The mask controls whether the pixel is drawn or not.
-Some of the more common effects are shown below.' ms.assetid: '984f0a98-4a74-44c3-a9d0-f5d3f12f7e4e'
+Some of the more common effects are shown below. ms.assetid: 984f0a98-4a74-44c3-a9d0-f5d3f12f7e4e
-title: 'Stencil Buffer Techniques (Direct3D 9)'
+title: Stencil Buffer Techniques (Direct3D 9)
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Stencil Buffer Techniques (Direct3D 9)